airalab/learning-center/lesson_3_eng.md

 ### Lesson Description

 We can accumulate all invested (by shareholders) ETH in a single contract.
-It will not track each shareholder share percentage.
-All ETH that is sent to contract can be withdrawn **only** by account that sent it.
+All ETH that is sent to contract can be withdrawn or used **only** by the account that sent it.

 ### Skill test